BIRDSOpenSource/docs/index.md

 BIRDS-OSP is an intiative of LaSiene, a labotaotry out of Kyushu Institute of Technology.

+*Mission*
+Experience the entire cycle of a satellite project, from mission definition to operation, in a hands-on manner.

+Have a strategy for sustainability after the training ends.

+It should be emphasized that the primary goal is not the building of a satellite, but to have a long-term and sustainable space program established in each member country.=

 *Requirements*

 What does it take to build and launch a satellite?